 This course focuses on the skills necessary to successfully operate a secondary instrumental music program (including proper programming for and instruction of concert bands, jazz bands, marching bands, orchestras, chamber music, and other ensembles).
 Rehearsal technique, instrumental pedagogy, philosophies of teaching, and subject-specific content related to the edTPA are also addressed.
-15 clinical hours.
+15 field experience hours required.

-Directed Teaching - Middle and Secondary
+Directed Teaching - Middle and Secondary 6 Credit Hours